Oil States International Inc. (OIS) Shares Down Despite Recent Market Volatility

-Oil States International Inc. (NYSE: OIS)’s stock price has decreased by -8.96 compared to its previous closing price of 8.59.
-Despite this, the company has seen a fall of -22.42% in its stock price over the last five trading days.
+Oil States International Inc. (NYSE: OIS)’s stock price has decreased by -1.31 compared to its previous closing price of 7.63.
+However, the company has seen a -12.34% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Oil States International Inc. (NYSE: OIS) Right Now?